Aumeeb/2048/README.md

 # 💎Game 2048 💎
-The once popular game 2048, now using Typescript, HTML5 Technology
+The once popular game 2048, now using Typescript, HTML5 Technology to remaster

 # 🧠How to play🧠
 ↑↓←→